Continuing Education Activity

 There may be a slight decrease in penis size in cryptorchid patients.

 It has been suggested that adjuvant LHRH treatment be offered to cryptorchid patients with a high risk for infertility due to their insufficient gonadotropin stimulation at the time of surgery.
-Sperm cryopreservation is another prophylactic option in case of resultant infertility in spite of the adjuvant LHRH.
+Sperm cryopreservation is another prophylactic option in case of resultant infertility despite the adjuvant LHRH.

-Non-union, a rare anomaly involving the epididymis and testicle, can sometimes be mistaken for a testicular nubbin (atropic testis) when it's actually the vas and epididymis.
+Non-union, a rare anomaly involving the epididymis and testicle, can sometimes be mistaken for a testicular nubbin (atrophic testis) when it is actually the vas and epididymis.
 The actual testicle in this condition is located proximally and can be identified via laparoscopy.

 Enhancing Healthcare Team Outcomes

 An undescended testicle is the most prevalent male congenital defect affecting the male genitalia.
 Most (about 80%) will descend by the third month of life.
 It is more frequently found in premature infants.
-Risks for male infertility and cancer are increased compared to the general population but still relatively small.
-Optimal timing of surgical orchidopexy (<18 months of age) is not always followed.
-Close collaboration and communication between nurse practitioners, physician assistants, pediatricians, and urologic surgeons will result in better outcomes and avoid unnecessary procedures while increasing the incidence of timely surgery when indicated.
+Risks for male infertility and cancer are increased compared to the general population but are still relatively small.
+The optimal timing of surgical orchidopexy (<18 months of age) is not always followed, and ultrasound is still being done too often unnecessarily.
+Close collaboration and communication between physicians, nurse practitioners, physician assistants, pediatricians, and urologic surgeons will result in better outcomes and avoid unnecessary procedures while increasing the incidence of timely surgery when indicated.